Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: TESS observations of GRBs

-\subsection{Ensuring consistency in time systems}
+\subsubsection{Ensuring consistency in time systems}

-The onboard clocks of Fermi, Swift, and TESS all differ from one another, making it imperative to ensure that time systems are consistent when comparing data from TESS to that from Swift or Fermi.
-We used barycentric dynamical time (TDB), where all times are corrected for the light travel time to the solar system's barycenter.
-For the Fermi and Swift data, we used {\tt astropy} to make this correction, and assumed the satellites were located at the geocenter.
-Given that these satellites are actually in low Earth orbit, this assumption introduces a 23\,ms error in our light curve timestamps, which is small compared to the 1\,s accuracy needed to compare to TESS FFIs.
+Light travel time effects between Fermi, Swift, and TESS make it imperative to ensure that time systems are consistent when comparing data between these missions.
+We require 1\,s accuracy on our light curves to compare Fermi and Swift light curves to individual frame readouts by TESS, which occur every 2\,s.
+Given that the light travel time from TESS to the Earth can be up to 1.2\,s at apogee, we corrected all time stamps to the JD-TDB time system \citep{2010PASP..122..935E}, using {\tt astropy} to account for the light travel time to the solar system barycenter.
+For this analysis, we assumed that Fermi and Swift are located at the geocenter; these satellites are actually in low Earth orbit, however, so this assumption introduces a $\sim$23\,ms error into our analysis.
+However, this discrepancy is small compared to the 1\,s accuracy that is required to compare to the TESS FFIs.

-To ensure an accurate barycentric correction for the TESS data at the time of trigger, we determined the exact position of TESS in its orbit at the time of trigger with {\tt SpiceyPy} \citep{spiceypy}, a Python wrapper to NASA's SPICE system \citep{NAIF-spice,NAIF-spice-geometry}.
+To ensure an accurate barycentric correction for the TESS data at the time of trigger, we determined the exact position of TESS during the GRB using {\tt SpiceyPy} \citep{spiceypy}, a Python wrapper to NASA's SPICE system \citep{NAIF-spice,NAIF-spice-geometry}.
+The correction was then applied using the coordinates of the GRB, as derived from Swift-XRT.
+While there is a barycentric correction value provided as part of the full-frame images produced by the Science Processing Operations Center pipeline \citep{jenkins-spoc}, it was unsuitable for our purposes, as this correction is calculated at the center of the field, which introduces a systematic error of a few seconds for sources that fell elsewhere on the detector.

+We note that there may be some offset between the trigger times reported in BTJD and the times reported in UT (Universal Time), when converted to JD, throughout Section \ref{sec:grb_lcs}.
+This discrepancy primarily arises from the differing path lengths of light from the GRB to the Earth, where UT is measured, and to the solar system barycenter, where TDB is measured.
+Values for these corrections for the eight GRBs analyzed in this paper will be provided upon reasonable request to the corresponding author.